isaaclriddle/youcanbeginagain/pages/reuse.md

 collection: submissionimg
 ---

-*You Can Begin Again* utilizes Wax, which is a Jekyll theme that is inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.
+*You Can Begin Again* utilizes Wax, which is a Jekyll theme that is inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427).
+As such, this archive strives to make its collections findable, accessible, interoperable and reusable.

-Wax's demo site comes with a specific `_include` called `interactive_metadata_table` to help you make pages like this one complete with interactive [DataTables](https://datatables.net/) and downloadable CSVs of collection metadata.
+The site comes with a specific `_include` called `interactive_metadata_table` to help you make pages like this one complete with interactive [DataTables](https://datatables.net/) and downloadable CSVs of collection metadata.

 {% include interactive_metadata_table.html collection=page.collection %}